dhunter87/di-workshop-02-variables-datatypes-decisions/README.md

 Run the sketch, and make notes below each of these questions:

 1. What happens?
+the value of position changes each time the draw function is executed, which makes the rectangle move position on the screen

 2. Why?
+the position value is one of the rectangles co-ordinates.

-3. What happens if you change 1 to a larger or smaller number?
+3. What happens if you change 1 to a larger or smaller number? the position changes more rapidly
 4. Why?
+because the value of position changes at a hight(or lower) rate.

-5. What about a negative number?
+5. What about a negative number? the value of position decreases and the rectangle moves in the opposite direction.

 Add this line at the bottom of `draw`: